-In addition, the updated rules permit companies to omit schedules and similar attachments to any exhibit filings (including material contracts), so long as those attachments do not contain material information and that information is not otherwise disclosed in the exhibit or the disclosure document.
-The updated rules thus expanded the accommodation previously limited to plans of acquisition, reorganization, arrangement, liquidation or succession filed under Regulation S-K, Item 601(b)(2).
+In addition, the updated rules permit companies to omit schedules and similar attachments to any exhibit filings (including material contracts), as long as those attachments do not contain material information and that information is not otherwise disclosed in the exhibit or the disclosure document, expanding the accommodation previously limited to plans of acquisition, reorganization, arrangement, liquidation or succession filed under Regulation S-K, Item 601(b)(2).
 See, e.g., Regulation S-K, Item 601(a)(5) and Regulation M-A, Instruction 1 to Item 1016.

-Effective March 15, 2021, the SEC further revised the exhibit rules to reflect the revised definition of confidentiality for purposes of the Freedom of Information Act exemption, consistent with a U.S. Supreme Court opinion, replacing the “competitive harm” prong of the exhibit redaction standard with the “customarily and actually treated as private or confidential” prong.
-See Adopting Release No. 33-10884, “Facilitating Capital Formation and Expanding Investment Opportunities by Improving Access to Capital in Private Markets” (November 2, 2020).
+Effective March 15, 2021, the SEC further amended the exhibit rules to reflect the revised definition of confidentiality for purposes of the Freedom of Information Act exemption, consistent with a Supreme Court opinion, replacing the “competitive harm” prong of the exhibit redaction standard with the “customarily and actually treated as private or confidential” prong.
+See Adopting Release No. 33-10884, “Facilitating Capital Formation and Expanding Investment Opportunities by Improving Access to Capital in Private Markets,” (Nov.
+2, 2020).

 5 17 C.F.R. § 200.83.
 A cover letter requesting Rule 83 confidential treatment, without the confidential materials, must be sent directly to the SEC’s Office of FOIA Services.